Save water campaign: Mamata Banerjee embarks on padayatra

 Padayatra from Jorasanko Thakurbari to the statue of Mahatma Gandhi on Mayo Road on 'Save Water Day' | 'জল বাঁচাও দিবস' উপলক্ষে জোড়াসাঁকো ঠাকুরবাড়ি থেকে গান্ধী মূর্তি, মেয়ো রোড পর্যন্ত পদযাত্রা #2 https://t.co/grK3HJfwWl— Mamata Banerjee (@MamataOfficial) July 12, 2019

-According to NITI Aayog report India's 40% population will not have access to clean drinking water by 2030.
+According to NITI Aayog report India's 4 per cent population will not have access to clean drinking water by 2030.
 The report released last year predicts Day Zero for 21 Indian cities by next year.
 Day Zero refers to the day when a place is likely to have no drinking water of its own.

 WB CM Mamata Banerjee slams Centre over Karnataka Crisis